KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 A layer is inserted into the call chain of any Vulkan commands the layer is interested in.
 Multiple layers can be active at the same time and in some cases the ordering of the layers is important.

+More information about layers can be found here [LoaderAndLayerInterface](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers/blob/master/loader/LoaderAndLayerInterface.md).

 # Layer Compilation